indeedeng/react-singleton-context/CONTRIBUTING.md

 ## Getting started

-To begin working on `react-context-registry`,
+To begin working on `react-singleton-context`,

 1. clone the repo and `cd` into the project directory